-Compare the number of culls with the total flock (e.g., proportion chain, group of farms, farm, or flock-specific level of or percentage) to determine if further troubleshooting is needed to correct an issue.
-Although the number of culls alone may not provide insight, important data (or information) can be learned: 1) What changes over time?
+Compare the number of culls with the total flock (e.g., proportion or percentage) to determine if further troubleshooting is needed to correct an issue.
+Although the number of culls alone may not provide insight, important information can be learned: 1) What changes over time?
 2) Is the proportion of reported culls appropriate to the operation type, flock age, and species?
 3) Were proper decisions made based on the available information?